substrate-developer-hub/substrate-contracts-workshop/2/supporting-approvals-and-transfer-from.md

 When an account calls `approve` multiple times, the approved value simply overwrites any existing value that was approved in the past.
 By default, the approved value between any two accounts is `0`, and a user can always call approve for `0` to revoke access to their funds from another account.

-To store approvals in our contract, we need to use a slightly fancy HashMap.
+To store approvals in our contract, we need to use a slightly fancy `HashMap`.

 Since each account can have a different amount approved for any other account to use, we need to use a tuple as our key which simply points to a balance value.
 Here is an example of what that would look like: